-Paul Rozzelle enters his sixth year as the head baseball coach at Catawba Valley Community College in 2019-20.
+Paul Rozzelle enters his seventh year as the head baseball coach at Catawba Valley Community College in 2020-21.

-In 2017, Rozzelle led the Red Hawks to a 31-25 overall record and 16-10 mark in conference play.
+Rozzelle led the Red Hawks to a 31-25 overall record and 16-10 mark in conference play during the 2017 season.
 He coached the program's and school's first-ever National Player of the Year and sixth-straight All-American in outfielder Chandler Jenkins, as well as the CVCC baseball program's third-straight Rawlings Gold Glove winner in catcher Riley Smith.
 On Sunday, May 14, Rozzelle also recorded his 100th victory as head baseball coach at CVCC with a 6-5 win against Wake Tech in the Region X/Southeast District tournament in Morehead City.

 During the 2016 season, Rozzelle coached a Red Hawks team that went 30-25 overall and 14-6 in conference play.
 Under Rozzelle, the CVCC baseball program also recorded seven All-Region players and two All-Defensive Team selections, a Rawlings Gold Glove award winner and the program's fifth consecutive All-American.
 He also coached the program's first Region X Player of the Year in center fielder Ty Andrus.